kberba/jekyll-netlify-boilerplate/_posts/2019-04-13-first-meetup.md

 Thankfully, that wasn't the case!
 After introductions and a general overview of what CCLB was all about, we all set about to mingle and find out more about what we're interested in and/or working on.

-![Code and Coffee Long Beach pic](/assets/Code-and-coffee-lb.jpg) Look how cute we all are!
+![Code and Coffee Long Beach pic](/assets/Code-and-coffee-lb.jpg) Look at how cute we all are!

 #### Shout-outs! 😎